CS 1110: Introduction to Computing Using Python

 As you will see, these instructions are a bit long.
 Installing Python is often much more complicated than simply using it.
 As many people in this class have not programmed before, we have tried to make installation as simple as possible via step-by-step, "do this, do that" instructions.
 This is not what the rest of the course is like.
 You are not expected to understand what many of these steps are doing.
 Furthermore, these instructions are lengthy mainly because we are trying to support as many operating systems as possible.
 In practice, you should be able to finish the installation in 15-20 minutes.

 If you have problems, and if you have a laptop, the best thing to do is to bring it in to someone to look at.
 Any of the course staff or consultants can help you with this.
 If you cannot bring in your computer, we have provided you with some instructions below.
-If you are having difficulty with these instructions, please email TA Dongwook Yoon <email@example.com>.
+If you are having difficulty with these instructions, please email TA William Thomason <firstname.lastname@example.org>.

 Table of Contents

 While installing the base Python package is usually straight-forward, getting add-ons for Python can be a bit tricky.
 For that reason, we have tried to simplify this process into as few steps as possible.
-First you need to install Python.
-We have decided to standardize on the ActiveState Community Edition of Python.
+Depending on your operating system, you first need to install Python.
+If you are an OS X user, you will use the Python that already comes with your operating system.
+For all other users, we have decided to standardize on the ActiveState Community Edition of Python.
 This is a free version of Python that is fairly complete and has a lot of nice features.
-You will notice that their webpage is trying to upsell you to a paid version of Python.
-Ignore that.

 Before you install these, be sure to completely read the instructions for your operating system.
 While you are unlikely to make any mistakes, it is best for you to do things in exactly the order we tell you to.
 As we said, you do not need to understand what is going on here.